ceph/ceph/doc/rados/operations/erasure-code-clay.rst

 Notion of sub-chunks
 ====================

-Clay code is able to save in terms of disk IO, network bandwidth as it is a vector code and it can see a chunk at a finer granularity called sub-chunks.
-Number of sub-chunks within a chunk for a clay code is given by:
+The Clay code is able to save in terms of disk IO, network bandwidth as it is a vector code and it is able t view and manipulate data within a chunk at a finer granularity termed as a sub-chunk.
+The number of sub-chunks within a chunk for a Clay code is given by:

 	sub-chunk count = q\ :sup:`(k+m)/q`, where q=d-k+1

-During repair of a OSD, the helper information requested from an available OSD is only a fraction of a chunk.
+During repair of an OSD, the helper information requested from an available OSD is only a fraction of a chunk.
 In fact, the number of sub-chunks within a chunk that are accessed during repair is given by: